PacktPublishing/Hands-on-Microservices-with-Django/README.md

 ## Instructions and Navigations
-All of the code is organized into folders.
-For example, Chapter02.

-The code will look like the following:
+The code is organized into folders and looks like the following:
 ```
 class AddressViewSet(viewsets.ModelViewSet):
     queryset = Address.objects.all()